On the rationality problem for low degree hypersurfaces: Preliminaries

 Let $R$ be a discrete valuation ring with fraction field $K$ and residue field $k$.
 Let $\mathcal X\to \Spec R$ be a flat $R$-scheme of finite type with generic fibre $X=\mathcal X\times_RK$ and special fibre $Y=\mathcal X\times_Rk$.
 Then, for any ring $\Lambda$, there is a specialization map on Chow groups

 defined as follows.
-If $\Lambda=\Z$ and $z=[Z]\in Z_i(X)$ is represented by an $i$-dimensional subvariety $Z\subset X$, then $\specialization(z)$ is the restriction of the closure of $Z$ in $\mathcal X$ to $Y$.
+If $\Lambda=\Z$ and $z=[Z]\in Z_i(X)$ is represented by an $i$-dimensional subvariety $Z\subset X$, then $\specialization(z)$ is represented by the restriction of the closure of $Z$ in $\mathcal X$ to $Y$.
+(This restriction could be empty, in which case $\specialization(z)=[\emptyset]=0$.)
 This extends $\Z$-linearly to a well-defined map by an argument of Fulton (see \cite[\S 4.4]{fulton75}, \cite[\S 20.3]{fulton}, or \cite[proof of Theorem 8.2]{Sch-survey}).
 The case of arbitrary coefficients follows from this by functoriality of the tensor product.
 If $k$ is algebraically closed, then the above map induces a well-defined map

 where $\bar X=X\times_K\bar K$ denotes the base change to an algebraic closure.
-(In \cite[\S 4.4]{fulton75}, \cite[\S 20.3]{fulton}, this is shown for the completion $\hat R$ of $R$; the above case then follows via precomposing with the natural map $\CH_i(\bar X)\to \CH_i(X\times_R \overline{\Frac(\hat R)})$.)
+(In \cite[\S 4.4]{fulton75}, \cite[\S 20.3]{fulton}, this is shown for the completion $\hat R$ of $R$; the above case then follows via precomposing with the natural map $\CH_i(\bar X)\to \CH_i(X\times_K \overline{\Frac(\hat R)})$.)

 We will need the following specific result on Fulton's specialization map.